JefersonSopanR/JefersonSopanR/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on minishell in 42 Málaga
+- 🔭 I’m currently working on minishell at 42 Málaga
 - 🌱 I’m currently learning C programming on 42 Málaga | Fundación Telefónica
 - 👯 I’m looking to collaborate on ambitious projects
 - 💬 Ask me about anything you want